-Paul does not give the impression in his letters that he physically and directly met the historical Jesus.
-Indeed, he says in Gal 1,22 "but to the churches of Christ in Judea I remained personally unknown".
-So he does not seem to have been in Jerusalem for any length of time, nor to have been trained by Gamaliel, even though Acts claims both about him.
+In his letters, Paul does not give the impression that he physically met the historical Jesus.
+Indeed, in Gal 1,22 he says, “but to the churches of Christ in Judea I remained personally unknown.”
+Thus he does not seem to have stayed in Jerusalem for any length of time, nor to have been trained by Gamaliel, even though Acts claims both.
 Paul reports little about Jesus himself.
-According to him, Jesus was born of a Jewish woman (Gal 4:4; cf. Rom 1:3), not extraordinary information precisely because Paul says nothing about a virgin or a virgin birth.
-He says that Jesus had James as a brother and apostle (Gal 1:19), also some disciples, Peter and the twelve (1Cor 15:5), that he was crucified (Gal 3:1; 1Cor 2:2 etc.) and that he rose from the dead (1Cor 15 etc.), whereby especially the cross and the resurrection are mentioned as "eschatological, not historical events".
-He transmits just four of Jesus' words, the first three of which are in one and the same letter, the First Epistle to the Corinthians:
+According to him, Jesus was born of a Jewish woman (Gal 4:4; cf. Rom 1:3), not adding any extraordinary information about a virgin or a virgin birth.
+He also states that Jesus had James as a brother and apostle (Gal 1:19), as well as some disciples, Peter and the Twelve (1Cor 15:5), that he was crucified (Gal 3:1; 1Cor 2:2 etc.), and that he rose from the dead (1Cor 15 etc.), where specifically the cross and the resurrection are mentioned as “eschatological, not historical events.”
+He transmits just four of Jesus’ sayings, the first three of which are in one and the same letter, the First Epistle to the Corinthians:

-1Cor 7:10-11: "10 To those who are married I do not command, but the Lord: the wife must not separate from the husband 11 - but if she separates, let her remain unmarried or be reconciled to the husband - and the husband must not put away the wife."
+1Cor 7:10-11: “10 To those who are married I do not command, but the Lord: the wife must not separate from the husband 11 – but if she separates, let her remain unmarried or be reconciled to the husband – and the husband must not put away the wife.”